openmainframeproject/foundation/elections.md

 An election will be held if there are more nominees for the given role than the number of persons elected.
 The Open Mainframe Project uses [LFX PCC Voting](https://docs.linuxfoundation.org/lfx/project-control-center/v2-latest-version/collaborations/voting) for the election process.
 Electorates will be sent an email with the complete list of nominees to review and a separate email from LFX PCC Voting with a unique link to submit their ballot.
 Voting will be done using the checkbox method; electors will checkbox the individual(s) they wish to elect.

-Election results will be announced to the electorate and relevant committee the day after the election closes.
+Election results will be announced to the electorate and the relevant committee the day after the election closes.

 If you have questions about the election process, please contact the [Open Mainframe Project staff](https://members.openmainframeproject.org).